 Don’t Triangulate Your Kids.
 Do you interrogate your child after their return from the other parent’s home?
 Do you attempt to him or her on your side by alleging that your ex is unfit?
 Ever urge your kids to call you if they’re not happy with your former spouse’s rules?
 If so, you are creating a toxic triangle.
 Not only are you damaging their relationship with their other parent, but you are also teaching them dysfunctional communication habits that they will bring into their future relationships.

 Sweep Your Own Side of the Street.
 This 12-step slogan should be your parallel parenting mantra.
 It means that you shift your focus from obsessing about your ex’s 97 terrible qualities to your own behaviors.
 Fixating on your former spouse’s issues is pointless because you can’t change them.
 So keep your attention where it belongs – on yourself.
 If you’re hypercritical towards your ex, this is a sign that you need to let go of your energy-draining obsessive tendencies and get honest about your character defects.
 Whatever you can do towards your personal growth – managing anger, cultivating patience, practicing compassion – will make you a better role model for your children.

 Even married couples have inconsistent parenting styles; so don’t beat yourself up if you have to adopt a Parallel Parenting strategy.
 The best way to help your kids become balanced individuals is to minimize conflict and teach them how to respect other people’s differences.

 Have questions about child custody and parenting time in your divorce?
 Learn how to protect your rights and safeguard your precious time with your children — peacefully.
-Schedule a free consultation.
+Schedule an initial consultation.
 Your secure future starts with a call: (888) 888-0919, or click the button below.